'Part of his jaw removed': Sign that led to Farnham's cancer diagnosis

 John Farnham's cancer diagnosis came after his devoted wife insisted on having a lump in his mouth checked out, despite his objections, according to a friend of the family.

-The 73-year-old underwent successful surgery on Tuesday to have a cancerous tumour removed from part of his jaw, followed by reconstructive surgery on his jaw.
+The 73-year-old underwent successful surgery this week to have a cancerous tumour removed from part of his jaw, followed by reconstructive surgery on his jaw.

 But had wife Jill Farnham not intervened, the cancer may not have been caught so quickly.